mastercomfig/tf2-patches/README.md

 ## Install

 1. [Download](https://github.com/mastercomfig/team-comtress-2/releases/latest) the latest release.
-2. Extract to a folder of your choosing.
+2. Extract to a folder of your choosing (other than `Program Files` and `Program Files (x86)` since Windows places restrictions on these).
 3. Run `download_depots.bat`.
 5. Double click `start_tf2.bat`.
 Note that you must have Steam running.
 6. Enjoy!